searx/searx/docs/dev/contribution_guide.rst

    ...
 Start watching changes

+.. _deploy on github.io:

 deploy on github.io
 -------------------

-To deploy documentation at :docs:`github.io <.>` use Makefile target ``gh-pages``, which will builds the documentation, clones searx into a sub folder ``gh-pages``, cleans it, copies the doc build into and runs all the needed git add, commit and push:
+To deploy documentation at :docs:`github.io <.>` use Makefile target :ref:`make gh-pages`, which will builds the documentation, clones searx into a sub folder ``gh-pages``, cleans it, copies the doc build into and runs all the needed git add, commit and push: